vsivsi/meteor-file-collection/README.md

 The `selector` parameter works as it does with `fc.findOneStream()`.
 The `filePath` is the String directory path and filename in the local filesystem to write the file data to.
 The value of the `filename` attribute in the found gridFS file document is ignored.
 The callback is mandatory and will be called with a single parameter that will be either an `Error` object or `null` depending on the success of the operation.

 ### fc.importFile(filePath, file, callback)
-#### Import a local filesystem file into a fileCollection file. - Server only
+#### Import a local filesystem file into a file collection file. - Server only

 ```js
 // Write a file to wherever it belongs in the filesystem